ELEVATE-Project/documents/src/docusaurus/docs/settingup-notificationsservice.md

 # Notifications Service

-<PartialExample elevate /> Notification Service can be set up on a local system in one of the following ways:
+You can set up the <PartialExample elevate /> Notification Service on a local system in one of the following ways:

  - As a [dockerized service with local dependencies(Intermediate)](#dockdep)